Blogs

 Do buyers expect a brand-new roof?

-No, but they expect no active problems.
+No, but they expect a roof with remaining life and no active issues.

-Can I offer a credit instead?
+Can I offer a credit instead of replacing?

-Yes, but many buyers prefer move-in-ready homes.
+Yes, although many buyers prefer move-in-ready homes and may favor replacement over credits.

 How much does roof replacement cost in Massachusetts?